SaveChris/Inf-Imb-for-EUA23/README.md

 ## Contributing
 We welcome contributions to improve **Inf-Imb-forEUA23**!
 If you encounter any issues or have suggestions for improvements, please check the existing issues to see if the topic has already been discussed.
-If not, feel free to [contact me](mailto:c.salvagnin@unibs.it) or [Aldo Glielmo](mailto:aldo.glielmo@gmail.com).
+If not, feel free to contact me [(Cristiano Salvagnin)](mailto:c.salvagnin@unibs.it) or [Aldo Glielmo](mailto:aldo.glielmo@gmail.com).
 You should provide the following information when opening an issue:

 - A descriptive title